eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 When a pair of physics materials interact during a simulation step, the applied friction and restitution values are based on their "combine" policies:

-- If either uses "average" : The two values should be averaged.
+- If either uses "maximum" : The largest of the two values should be used.
+- Else if either uses "multiply" : The two values should be multiplied with each other.
 - Else if either uses "minimum" : The smallest of the two values should be used.
-- Else if either uses "multiply" : The two values should be multiplied with each other.
-- Else if either uses "maximum" : The largest of the two values should be used.
+- Else if either uses "average" : The two values should be averaged.

+If no combine policy is requested, the combined value may be determined by the simulation engine.

 ### Collision Filtering